tech-react-g01-a1-aug2023/.github/README.md

 - [React Community Resources](https://reactjs.org/community/support.html)

 If you have any further questions or need assistance, don't hesitate to reach out to your instructor or fellow students.
 Happy learning and coding!

-Feel free to customize and expand this template to fit the specific needs and requirements of your React course organization.
-Ensure that all links are updated and provide easy access to the relevant repositories, guidelines, and resources.